ramapriyan912001/tp/docs/DeveloperGuide.md

 The `Payment` component,

-*  Handles the display of all the payments between contacts in a group.
+*  Handles the display of all the payments to be made between contacts in a group.
-*  Stores 2 `Person`object and a `Cost` reference.
+*  Stores 2 `Person` objects and a `Cost`.

 ### Storage component